Volvo Cars: Tri-digit nomenclature

-Starting with the 140 series in 1966, Volvo used a tri-digit system for their cars.
+Starting with the 140 series in 1966, Volvo used a tri-digit system for its cars.
 The first number was the series, the second number the number of cylinders and the third number the number of doors; so a 164 was a 1-series with a six-cylinder engine and four doors.
 However, there were exceptions to this rule – the 780 for example, came with turbocharged I4 and naturally aspirated V6 petrol engines and I6 diesel engines, but never an eight-cylinder, as the "eight" would suggest.
 Similarly, the 760 often was equipped with a turbocharged I4 engine, and the Volvo 360 only had four cylinders.
 Some 240GLT had a V6 engine.
 The company dropped the meaning of the final digit for later cars like the 740, but the digit continued to identify cars underhood on the identification plate.